kab226/final-project/README.md

  *  pg

 ## API Keys & Database Setup (What environment variables or external configurations are needed)
-* For the Google Authenticator to work, you need to provide the server side with Google Client ID
+* For the Google Authenticator to work, you need to provide the client side with Google Client ID
 * To connect to the Supabase database, the postgres information will need to be provided. (user, password, host, port, and dbname)